The Domain of Philosophy:

 The Proper Partnership Between Science and Philosophy

 Some questions that we strongly believe are fully within the domain of philosophy are often not, and require scientific study to resolve them.
-For example: ‘Does perception depend on the possession of volitional consciousness?’
-Or: ‘Does perception depend upon sensations?”
+For example, on the topic of perception, a topic that is fundamental to both philosophy and science: ‘What is the causal basis of perception?’, ‘Does perception depend on the possession of volitional consciousness?’, ‘Can the act of perception cause entities of facts (outside of consciousness itself) to come into existence?’, and ‘Does perception depend upon sensations?”
 These are actually scientific questions with philosophical implications (such as properly defining sensation, perception and volition in both the scientific and philosophical context.)

 In general, scientists often believe that science can take stands (qua science) on philosophical questions, just as philosophers often believe that they can take stands on scientific questions.
 Each group believes that its specialized knowledge provides the discipline with special insights not available to the other.
 In fact, however, (quite obviously) both science and philosophy share the common foundations of logic, empiricism, reason, abstraction and induction, as well as, obviously, a shared set of observations of the natural world.
 Science must develop a philosophy of science, subject to the appraisal of professional philosophers.
 Beyond that, science and philosophy become specialized disciplines that can mutually support each other (if properly practiced).
 Similarly, both disciplines must recognize the danger of overstepping their justified context of knowledge and methods and improperly straying into questions that lie outside their professional domains of expertise.